yale-redcap/yes3-exporter/documents/userguide.md

      -   Large volume exports have minimal impact on performance speed
      -   In testing it took 186 seconds to export 3,272 rows and 3,079 columns to a 33MB export csv file
 -   **Enhanced data dictionary that includes metadata and data distributions**
-     -   Each export is accompanied by a customized data dictionary to simplify data sharing
+     -   Each export is accompanied by a customized data dictionary
 -   **Detailed audit for every export download**
      -   Includes the ability to email daily activity summaries- automatically
 -   **Incorporates form-specific user access and export rights**
-     -   Compatible with REDCap v12 user-rights and backward compatible with earlier permissions models
+     -   Supports REDCap v12 user-rights (backward compatible)
--   **Supports deidentified and coded datasets** that mirror the REDCap parent system
+-   **Supports deidentified and coded dataset options** that mirror the REDCap parent system
 -   **Any number of export templates may be designed and re-used**
--   **Export specifications can be rolled back and restored to a prior version**
+-   **Export specifications can be rolled back and restored**
 -   **Can export directly to a host filesystem**
 -   **Light and dark themes**

 # About YES3

-Our vision for the Yale Study Support Suite (YES3) is to provide an ‘off-the-shelf’ suite of external modules within REDCap that features popular, high-utility software tools to meet a wide variety of clinical research needs.
+Our vision for the Yale Study Support Suite (YES3) is to provide an ‘off-the-shelf’ suite of external modules within REDCap that features popular, high-utility software tools to meet a wide variety of epidemiological and clinical research needs.

 # Configuration